 This program, established with funding from the Georgia Power Foundation, supports civic improvement projects which promote beautification or conservation in a community setting and benefit citizens of that community.
 Read more >

 Flower Show Grant Program

 GCG has established a matching grant program to encourage garden clubs who have never sponsored a flower show (or have not sponsored a flower show within the past five years) to undertake such a project.
-Please access the application form and specific guidelines in PDF format or MS Word format.
+Please access the application form and specific guidelines in PDF or MS Word.
 The Designers Club in Redbud District has published a Flower Show 101 booklet that will walk everyone through each step of producing a quality flower show.

 Historic Landscape and Garden Grant Program

 Historic gardens owned by public, nonprofit organizations may apply for matching grants to support activities relating directly to the physical improvement of the historic landscape or garden, including restoration of designed landscapes and gardens, historic landscape/garden restoration plans, or cultural landscape reports.
 Read more >

 GCG provides scholarships to deserving Georgia college students majoring in any garden-related subject in an accredited college or university in Georgia.
 Work Scholarships are also awarded to students for a designated number of hours to be worked at a public botanical garden.
 Each year, our Scholarship committee tries to increase the number and size of the scholarships we award to our deserving students.
 Read more >

 The Deep South Scholarship Program offers financial aid to incoming freshmen, sophomores, juniors and seniors majoring in any garden or environmental related field and attending an accredited college or university in one of the six Deep South states.
 For details and application (due February 1st), Download an application packet here or visit their website.
 Deep South Region